Wolferos/Hearts-of-Iron-IV-The-Great-War/README.md

 **Supported Languages:**
 - English Language
-- French Language
 - Chinese Language (本MOD提供汉化版本，[汉化补丁链接](http://steamcommunity.com/sharedfiles/filedetails/?id=803029506))
 - Turkish Language ([Türkçe Yama](http://paradoxfan.com/forum/index.php?topic=51341.0))
 - Russian Language (Already in the Mod thanks to the [Community of Strategium.ru](https://www.strategium.ru))
+- French Language (Integrated in the Mod, not finished, experimental stage)
+- German Language (Integrated in the Mod, not finished, experimental stage)
 - Japanese Language ([+JP: The Great War](http://steamcommunity.com/sharedfiles/filedetails/?id=854550667&searchtext=%2BJP%3A+The+Great+War))
-- Early German Language
-- Early Spanish Language
+- Spanish Language (Integrated in the Mod, not finished, experimental stage)
+- Portugês do Brazil (Integrated in the Mod, not finished, experimental stage)

 /!\ Warning /!\ Old Saves may not work with newer versions of the Mod